Artimi/Wood/README.md

 ```
 $ py.test
 ```
-To run tests also in multiple server environment run:
+To run tests also in multiple server environment run (this command will erase redis data):
 ```
 $ py.test --redis
 ```